yitsheyzeus/thebook_src/the_matrix_is_indexed.md

 ###ha
 It means "the" in Hebrew, and is used as a superlative which connotes a meaning of "holy."
 It is the two letters donated to Abraham's name upon his Covenant with God; as well as a reference to the English meaning of his son's name:  Isaac is "he laughs."

+In the name "Elisha" we see a direct equality between Spanish and English, one which combines with the names Jeshurun and Jesus to become a Rosetta Stone that clearly shows foreknowledge of English and Spanish within these names.
+Read [*The Tower of Babel*](the_tower_of_babel.html)

 ###ph
 Relating directly to Pharoah, Pharisees, Phillistines, and Christopher Clumbus, this two letter key stands for "Pursuit of Happiness."